Preschool & Elementary Summer Day Camps FAQ’s

 What does a “typical” day at camp look like?

 During camp, your kiddos will go inside to Bailey Hall for check-in.
 Kids can head in to find their cabin leaders where the leader will check them in and give them a name tag.
 We will open with a welcome, camp songs, camp rules, and prayer before dismissing students to their first workshop activity.
-Students will rotate though six stations each day with varying themes, including Bible, Art, Games, Science and Snack.
+Students will rotate through five or six stations each day with varying themes, including Bible, Art, Games, Science and Snack.
 Each day they will learn about a Bible story and see it come to life at their other stations.
 For example, we may learn about Moses and the Burning Bush by creating marble paintings at the Art Station or by playing Lava Tag in our Games Station.

 Who is running/supervising camp?